camtrees/camtrees.github.io/changelog/index.md

 ### SQL Hosting
 ### SQL Tables
 ### SQL Views
+### Website Content
-### Website
+### Website Infrastructure

 * Change/Impact/Notes

 Note:

 * All timestamps use ISO format (`YYYY-MM-DD`) for consistency.
-* Each entry should be immutable once published.
+* Each entry should be mostly immutable once published.
-* New entries should be appended at the top.
+* New entries should be appended at the top of each section.
 * Keep descriptions short, factual, and action-oriented.

 </details>